JustasDaugi/currEx/README.md

 (Running the app in a development environment requires API_KEY, GOOGLE_CLIENT_ID, and GOOGLE_CLIENT_SECRET to be filled in server/CurrencyExchange.API/appsettings.json)

-1. API_KEY - signup for a free api key on https://www.exchangerate-api.com/
+1. EXCHANGE_RATE_API_KEY - signup for a free api key on https://www.exchangerate-api.com/
+2. EXCHANGE_RATE_HOST_API_KEY - signup for a free api key on https://exchangerate.host/
-2. GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET:
+3. GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET:
     1. Create an account on Google Cloud Console
     2. Create a new project
     3. Select APIs and Services